-Resource guarding in dogs can range from relatively benign behavior, like running away with a coveted item or growling at an approaching person, to full-blown aggression, such as biting or chasing a person away.
-Some dogs only direct resource guarding toward certain people, often strangers.
-Other dogs guard their resources from all people.
-Dogs vary in what they consider valuable.
-Some dogs only guard chew bones or toys.
-Some guard stolen items, such as food wrappers from the trash can or socks.
-Many dogs guard food.
+Resource guarding in dogs can range from relatively mild behaviors, such as running away with a prized possession or growling at approaching individuals, to more severe forms of aggression, like biting or chasing people away.
+Some dogs only exhibit resource guarding towards specific individuals, often strangers, while others guard their resources from everyone.
+Dogs differ in what they consider valuable, with some guarding chew bones or toys, while others guard stolen items like food wrappers or socks.
+Many dogs guard their food.

-In many cases, food guarding doesn't need to be treated.
-Plenty of pet parents with food-guarding dogs simply take reasonable precautions to ensure everyone's safety.
-They leave their dogs alone while they’re eating, or they might even feed their dogs in a separate room, in a crate or behind a barrier.
-They provide their dogs with adequate amounts of food so that their dogs feel less motivated to guard.
-They never attempt to take away stolen or scavenged food from their dogs.
+In many cases, food guarding doesn't require extensive treatment.
+Pet parents of dogs with food-guarding behavior often take reasonable precautions to ensure everyone's safety.
+They leave their dogs alone while eating or may feed them in a separate room, crate, or behind a barrier.
+They provide their dogs with adequate food portions to reduce the motivation to guard.
+They avoid attempting to take away stolen or scavenged food from their dogs.

-However, if children live in a home with a resource-guarding dog, the situation becomes unacceptably risky.
-Children are more likely to get bitten because they’re less able to recognize a dog's warning signals and more likely to behave recklessly around the dog.
-In some cases, the risk of living with a dog who guards resources is too high for adults, too.
-For example, some dogs guard food on tables and counters, leftover food on dishes in the dishwasher and food dropped on the floor.
-Because it’s impossible to avoid these situations, it’s impossible to prevent the guarding behavior.
+However, if children live in a household with a resource-guarding dog, the situation becomes unacceptably risky.
+Children are more susceptible to getting bitten due to their limited ability to recognize a dog's warning signals and their tendency to behave recklessly around dogs.
+In some cases, the risk of living with a dog that guards resources is also high for adults.
+For instance, if a dog guards food on tables, counters, dishes in the dishwasher, or food dropped on the floor, it becomes impossible to avoid these situations and prevent guarding behavior.

 An Ounce of Prevention

-Young puppies are prone to guarding behavior because they often have to compete with their littermates for limited amounts of food.
-Breeders often feed puppies from one large communal pan, and the puppy who manages to eat the most will grow the quickest and become the strongest.
-If a breeder is not observant, this situation can deteriorate into one or two puppies monopolizing most of the food.
-A history of being rewarded for aggressive behavior can become firmly established in these puppies.
+Young puppies are prone to developing guarding behavior due to competition with littermates for limited food resources.
+Breeders often feed puppies from a communal pan, and those who consume the most food grow faster and become stronger.
+If a breeder fails to intervene, this situation can reinforce aggressive behavior in puppies.

-If you have a new puppy or adult dog who doesn't guard things, it’s important to do some simple exercises to prevent the development of guarding behavior.
-As soon as you bring your new dog home, make sure you hand feed several meals.
-Sit with your dog and give him his kibble one bite at a time.
-During hand-fed meals, speak pleasantly to your dog and stroke him while you offer him food with your other hand.
-If he shows any discomfort or wariness, stop hand feeding him and see the exercises outlined below.
-If your dog seems calm and comfortable with hand feeding, switch to holding his bowl in your lap and allowing him to eat from the bowl.
-Continue to speak to him and stroke his head and body while he eats.
-After a few meals, place your dog's bowl on the floor and, as he eats his regular chow, periodically reach down to drop in a piece of something especially tasty, like a small bite of cheese, chicken or beef.
-If you do this intermittently for the first few months after you bring your dog home, he should remain relaxed and unthreatened by your presence while he eats.
+To prevent the development of guarding behavior in a new puppy or adult dog that doesn't exhibit it, simple exercises can be undertaken.
+Upon bringing a new dog home, it is important to hand-feed several meals.
+Sit with the dog and give them their kibble one bite at a time.
+During these hand-fed meals, speak pleasantly and stroke the dog while offering food with the other hand.
+If any discomfort or wariness is displayed, hand-feeding should be discontinued, and the exercises outlined below should be followed.
+If the dog appears calm and comfortable during hand-feeding, transition to holding the bowl in the lap and allowing them to eat while speaking and gently stroking their head and body.
+After a few meals, place the dog's bowl on the floor and periodically drop in a piece of something particularly tasty, like cheese, chicken, or beef, as they eat their regular food.
+By incorporating these intermittent rewards for the first few months, the dog should remain relaxed and unthreatened during mealtime.

 Treatment Exercises for Food Guarding

-The treatments used for food guarding are desensitization combined with counterconditioning.
-They’re highly effective but fairly complex and detailed.
+The treatment for food guarding involves desensitization combined with counterconditioning.
+These exercises are highly effective but require attention to detail.

-The exercises described below are done in stages.
-After doing the exercises in one stage, you can progress to the next stage if your dog is relaxed and shows no signs of aggression.
-Dog body language can be complex, so it’s sometimes difficult to tell how a dog feels at any given moment.
-To determine what your dog looks like when he’s relaxed, take note of what his body, ears, eyes and tail do when you know he’s in a situation he finds pleasant.
-For example, notice what your dog looks like when you and he are relaxing together on the couch or taking a leisurely walk.
-Signs that a dog feels calm and content include a relaxed posture (muscles relaxed, not tensed), normal breathing or slight panting, eating at a normal pace, wagging and wiggling.
-Signs of aggression to watch for while you’re doing exercises include standing stiffly over the bowl, gulping the food, tensing or freezing, growling, staring, snapping, snarling, biting or chasing people away.
-If you see any of these signs, stop immediately and contact a Certified Applied Animal Behaviorist, a board-certified veterinary behaviorist, or a qualified Certified Professional Dog Trainer.
+The exercises are divided into stages.
+After completing the exercises in one stage, progression to the next stage can occur if the dog remains relaxed and shows no signs of aggression.
+It can be challenging to interpret a dog's body language accurately, so it is important to observe their posture, ears, eyes, and tail when they are in a pleasant situation.
+Signs of relaxation include a relaxed posture, normal breathing, eating at a normal pace, wagging, and wiggling.
+Signs of aggression to watch for during exercises include standing stiffly over the bowl, gulping food, freezing, growling, staring, snapping, snarling, biting, or chasing people away.
+If any of these signs are observed, the exercises should be immediately stopped, and a Certified Applied Animal Behaviorist, board-certified veterinary behaviorist, or a qualified Certified Professional Dog Trainer should be consulted.

-Stand a few feet away from your dog while he eats dry kibble from a bowl on the floor.
-Do not move toward your dog.
+Stand a few feet away from the dog while they eat dry kibble from a bowl on the floor.
+Do not move towards the dog.

-Say something like, "What have you got there?” in a conversational tone and, at the same time, toss a special treat toward the bowl.
-Continue to do this every few seconds until your dog finishes eating his kibble.
+In a conversational tone, say something like, "What have you got there?" while tossing a special treat towards the bowl.
+Repeat this every few seconds until the dog finishes eating.

-Repeat this exercise each time you feed your dog until he eats in a relaxed way for 10 meals in a row.
-Then you can move on to Stage Two.
+Repeat this exercise during each feeding until the dog eats in a relaxed manner for 10 consecutive meals.
+Then proceed to Stage Two.

 During your exercises, if your dog leaves the bowl and moves toward you to ask for more treats, just ignore him.
 Wait until he goes back to his bowl and starts eating again before tossing more tasty treats.

-While your dog eats dry kibble from a bowl on the floor, approach him saying "What have you got there?" in a conversational tone.
-Stand next to your dog's bowl and drop a special treat into it.
-Then immediately turn around and walk away.
+While the dog eats dry kibble from a bowl on the floor, approach them saying "What have you got there?" in a conversational tone.
+Stand next to the dog's bowl and drop a special treat into it.
+Then, turn around and walk away immediately.

-Repeat this sequence every few seconds until your dog has finished eating.
-When he eats in a relaxed way for 10 meals in a row, you’re ready for the next stage.
+Repeat this sequence every few seconds until the dog finishes eating.
+When the dog eats in a relaxed manner for 10 consecutive meals, you are ready to move to the next stage.

-While your dog eats dry kibble from a bowl on the floor, approach him saying "What have you got there?" in a conversational tone.
-Stand next to your dog, holding a special treat in your hand.
-Bend down slightly, holding the treat out just an inch or two in your dog's direction.
-Encourage him to stop eating the food in the bowl to take the treat.
-After he eats the treat from your hand, immediately turn around and walk away.
-Repeat this sequence every few seconds until your dog has finished eating.
+While the dog eats dry kibble from a bowl on the floor, approach them saying "What have you got there?" in a conversational tone.
+Stand next to the dog and hold a special treat in your hand.
+Bend down slightly, offering the treat an inch or two in the dog's direction.
+Encourage the dog to stop eating from the bowl and take the treat.
+After the dog eats the treat from your hand, turn around and walk away immediately.

-While your dog eats dry kibble from a bowl on the floor, approach him saying "What have you got there?" in a conversational tone.
-Stand next to your dog, bend down and touch his bowl with one hand while offering him a special treat with your other hand.
+While the dog eats dry kibble from a bowl on the floor, approach them saying "What have you got there?" in a conversational tone.
+Stand next to the dog, bend down, and touch their bowl with one hand while offering a special treat with the other hand.

-Continue to do this every few seconds until your dog has finished the food in his bowl.
-When your dog eats relaxed for 10 meals in a row, you can move to the next stage.
+Continue this sequence every few seconds until the dog finishes eating.
+Once the dog eats in a relaxed manner for 10 consecutive meals, you can move to the next stage.

-While your dog eats dry kibble from a bowl on the floor, approach him saying "What have you got there?" in a conversational tone.
-Stand next to your dog, bend and pick up his bowl with one hand.
-Raise it only six inches off the floor and drop a special treat in the bowl.
-Then immediately return the bowl to the floor so that your dog can eat from it.
+While the dog eats dry kibble from a bowl on the floor, approach them saying "What have you got there?" in a conversational tone.
+Stand next to the dog, bend down, pick up their bowl with one hand, raise it six inches off the floor, and drop a special treat in the bowl.
+Immediately return the bowl to the floor for the dog to continue eating.

-Continue to do this every few seconds until your dog has finished all the food in his bowl.
-As you repeat the sequence, raise the bowl slightly higher off the floor each time until you can lift it all the way up to your waist and stand upright.
+Repeat this sequence every few seconds until the dog finishes all the food in the bowl.
+Gradually raise the bowl slightly higher off the floor each time until you can lift it to waist height and stand upright.

-Repeat the sequence, but when you pick up your dog’s bowl, walk over to a table or counter with it.
-Then put a special treat into the bowl, walk back to your dog and return the bowl to the same place on the floor.
+Continue the sequence, but instead of returning the bowl to the floor, walk over to a table or counter with it.
+Put a special treat into the bowl, then return to the dog and place the bowl back in its original location on the floor.he floor.

 Stage Seven: Making It Work for Everyone

-The last stage is to have all adult family members go through stages one through six.
-Each person needs to start at the beginning and progress through the steps the same way, always making sure that your dog continues to look relaxed and comfortable during exercises.
-Don’t assume that because your dog is okay with one person approaching his bowl, he’ll automatically be comfortable with another person doing the same thing.
-He has to learn that the rules work the same way with everyone.
+In the final stage, all adult family members should go through stages one to six individually.
+Each person should start from the beginning and progress through the steps in the same way, ensuring the dog remains relaxed and comfortable throughout the exercises.
+It cannot be assumed that because the dog is okay with one person approaching their bowl, they will automatically be comfortable with another person doing the same.
+Consistency is key, and all family members must follow the same rules.

-The entire treatment program above is gradual enough to help your dog relax and anticipate the special treats rather than feel threatened and become aggressive when people approach him while he’s eating.
-Through the exercises, your dog will learn that people approaching his food bowl bring even tastier food—they’re not coming to take his food away from him.
+The entire treatment program is gradual, allowing the dog to relax and anticipate the special treats instead of feeling threatened and becoming aggressive.
+Through these exercises, the dog will learn that people approaching their food bowl bring even tastier food and are not there to take it away.

 Treatment Troubleshooting and Tips

-If you can’t feed your dog kibble for some reason, just make sure that the treats you offer by hand during exercises are more desirable to your dog than the food in his bowl.
+If you are unable to feed the dog kibble, make sure the treats offered during the exercises are more desirable than the regular food.

 Managing Your Dog’s Behavior

-Apart from your treatment sessions, you need to manage your dog's behavior carefully to avoid aggressive encounters.
-Do not allow others to go near your dog while he’s eating.
-If he guards food from children in the family, DO NOT attempt these exercises with any child under 18 years of age.
-Instead, seek help from a Certified Applied Animal Behaviorist (CAAB or ACAAB), a board-certified veterinary behaviorist (Dip ACVB), or a Certified Professional Dog Trainers (CPDT) with education and experience treating aggression.
+Apart from the treatment sessions, careful management of the dog's behavior is necessary to avoid aggressive encounters.
+Do not allow others to approach the dog while they are eating.
+If the dog guards food from children, it is crucial not to attempt these exercises with any child under 18 years old.
+Instead, seek help from a Certified Applied Animal Behaviorist (CAAB or ACAAB), a board-certified veterinary behaviorist (Dip ACVB), or a Certified Professional Dog Trainer (CPDT) with expertise in treating aggression.

-If your dog guards food from visitors to your home, it might be easier to manage his behavior than resolve it.
-If your dog and guests are in the same room, just remove all food items from the area.
-Alternatively, you can keep your dog confined in a separate area of your home while guests visit.
-Be aware that dogs sometimes guard food intended for people, even if the food is situated on a table or countertop.
-If food is going to be present when guests visit, you’ll want to confine your dog to ensure everyone's safety.
+If the dog guards food from visitors in your home, it may be easier to manage their behavior rather than resolving it.
+Remove all food items from the area when the dog and guests are in the same room.
+Alternatively, confine the dog to a separate area of the home while guests are present.
+Be aware that dogs may also guard food intended for people, even if it is on a table or countertop.
+If food will be present during guest visits, confining the dog is necessary to ensure everyone's safety..

 What NOT to Do